EmployerKit Research

 UK Gender Pay Gap by Sector

-National median pay gap
+National median pay gap (all employees)

-Highest sector: Finance
+Highest sector: Construction

-Lowest sector: Public
+Lowest sector: Accommodation

 Key findings